cosmintudose/cosmintudose.github.io/index.md

 <div><h2><i class="fas fa-chalkboard-teacher"></i> Presentations</h2></div>

 - June 2024 - **European Hematology Association Congress** - Madrid, Spain
- **Flash Talk**: The role of PRC2 in gene regulation and 3D chromatin architecture in acute myeloid leukaemia
+ **Poster**: The role of PRC2 in gene regulation and 3D chromatin architecture in acute myeloid leukaemia

 - May 2024 - **EMBO Intercepting Childhood Blood Cancer: From Single Cells To Malignant Clones** - Düsseldorf, Germany
  **Flash Talk**: The role of PRC2 in gene regulation and 3D chromatin architecture in acute myeloid leukaemia